Donders-Institute/rdm-wiki/docs/2_Background/3_Storage.rst

 .. dropdown:: Take Home Messages

     * Different :bdg-primary:`storage locations` have different pros and cons which :bdg-danger:`DCCN` :bdg-warning:`policies` are built around
-    * :bdg-primary:`High Performance Storage` and the :bdg-primary:`Radboud Data Repository` are the main :bdg-primary:`storage locations` we will use but :bdg-primary:`Local Storage` and :bdg-primary:`Microsoft Teams` have certain use cases.
+    * :bdg-primary:`High Performance Storage` and the :bdg-primary:`Radboud Data Repository` are the main :bdg-primary:`storage locations` we will use but :bdg-primary:`Local Storage` has certain use cases.